Axia-Tech/AXIA-wiki/docs/learn/learn-spree.md

 ---

-Shared Protected Runtime Execution Enclaves (SPREE) sometimes referred to as "trust wormholes," are fragments of logic comparable to runtime modules in Substrate, but live on the AXIASolar Relay Chain and may be opted into by parachains.
+Shared Protected Runtime Execution Enclaves (SPREE) sometimes referred to as "trust wormholes," are fragments of logic comparable to runtime modules in Substrate, but live on the AXIACoin Relay Chain and may be opted into by parachains.

 SPREE in brief was described with the following properties and functions: